aishwaryaa-147/Internship_projects/README.md

 2.Create a new branch:
 git checkout -b feature-branch
-3.Make your changes and commit them: git commit -m "Add your message here"
+3.Make your changes and commit them: git commit -m "Any message here"
 4.Push to the branch:
 git push origin feature-branch
 5.Create a pull request.